Personal Growth

 These names describe structural patterns, not verdicts.
 A Distressed formation does not mean the relationship is beyond repair; it means the current geometry has a specific pattern that calls for specific kinds of attention.
 An Asymmetric formation describes a structural imbalance — one partner carrying more of a particular dimension — that, understood structurally, becomes something you can work with rather than something you just feel.

-Nine named currents describe large-scale patterns in the interaction field.
+Nine currents describe large-scale patterns in the interaction field.
 Where formations give you the overall shape, currents describe the persistent dynamics operating across the whole system — the forces that feel like gravity in a relationship.

 Gateway Channels: Where Growth Flows Between You